-The primary way that we offer assistance is by making grants to social service and other organizations (including colleges), whose staff then applies strict criteria and distributes grants averaging approximately $1,000.
-It is important that the organizations that receive our grant offer additional support services.
+The primary way that we offer assistance is by making grants to social service and other organizations including colleges, whose staff then applies strict criteria and distributes grants averaging approximately $1,350 per household.
+In addition to providing emergency financial assistance, it is critical that the organizations that receive our grant offer additional support services as their clients work to regain stability after a crisis.

 We focus on programs that work directly with individuals one-on-one.
 The majority of our Helping Hands grants go toward rent, particularly needed in the primary areas where we fund – New York City, Boston, and Palm Beach County – where there is not enough affordable housing.
 We also help with expenses such as utilities, transportation, moving, furniture, or clothing that an individual is temporarily unable to pay for because of an unexpected hardship.